 As your final day comes to an end, the journey back to Florence is just as breathtaking.
-We got into town around 2, after checking into our hotel.
-The afternoon was perfect exploring the center of Florence and seeing some of the iconic sights.
+We arrived into town around 2, after checking into our hotel.
+The afternoon was amazing for our first Florence day to exploring the the iconic sights.

 Stay: The Hotel Bernini Palace.

 Wake up early to get the most of your day and to beat the crowds.
 I couldn’t recommend more doing an early-access tour of the Duomo and seeing David with a skip-the-line pass.
 A dinner in town, and sunset along the Ponte Vecchio is a must.

 Day 7: Head to Cinque Terre